-If there was an award for “KPI with the longest name” this one would surely win hands down.
+If there were an award for “KPI with the longest name,” this one would surely win hands-down.
 However, despite its lengthy moniker, total supply chain management cost as percentage of sales is one of the most common financial KPIs used by supply chain organisations.

 Some companies prefer to track absolute supply chain cost, or costs for a unit of weight or even a sold unit such as a case or pallet.
 The use of these alternative supply chain cost KPIs is understandable, but for the primary measurement, TSCMC%S (our unofficial abbreviation) will serve as well as any.

 If you do use this metric as one of your top 6 primary KPIs, just be aware that it can sometimes hide increases in absolute costs, especially when markets are performing well.
 As sales slump during a downturn, the likelihood is high that the percentage metric will swing alarmingly upward.
 For this reason, it’s wise to track absolute supply chain costs as well as TSCMC%S.